emerging-welfare/Location-Recognition-Tools/EventStatus/README.md

 Example run is as follows :

 ```
-$ python eventstatusjsonconverter.py EventStatus/data/Spanish/annotated_texts eventstatusjson
+$ python eventstatusjsonconverter.py EventStatus/data/Spanish/annotated_texts eventstatus_spa
 ```

 The first argument is the path to the directory containing the news documents and the second one is the name of the output files.
 Note that the program outputs to files for sentence level only annotations and sentence and phrase level annotations.
 The file with the suffix cuno denotes the sentence level only datasets and the file with the suffix both denotes the datasets annotated for both sentence and phrase level.
+The converter generates both pickle files and json files.